-Compensation Paid by our Manager to our Named Executive Officers in 2022
+Compensation Paid by our Manager to our Named Executive Officers in 2023

-Other than as described in "-2022 Compensation Components-Equity-Based Compensation," we did not pay any compensation to our named executive officers during the year ended December 31, 2022.
+Other than as described in "-2023 Compensation Components-Equity-Based Compensation," we did not pay any compensation to our named executive officers during the year ended December 31, 2023.
 The compensation that we reimbursed to our Manager for our allocable share of the compensation of our Chief Financial Officer is set forth below in "Certain Relationships and Related Transactions-Management Agreement."

 Messrs.
 Cauley and Haas also serve as the executive officers of Bimini, which is a public company that files its Exchange Act reports with the SEC.
 Our Manager is a wholly-owned subsidiary of Bimini.
 Bimini's compensation committee sets the compensation of Messrs.
 Cauley and Haas on an annual basis.
-See Bimini's proxy statement for its 2022 annual stockholders meeting for a description of Messrs.
+See Bimini's proxy statement for its 2023 annual stockholders meeting for a description of Messrs.
 Cauley's and Haas' compensation paid by Bimini and Bimini's compensation philosophy.
 The Company does not have any input into how Bimini's compensation committee determines the compensation paid to Messrs.
 Cauley and Haas.
 Bimini's compensation of Messrs.
 Cauley and Haas is tied to various performance metrics of Bimini Capital and its varied operations - principally the management of its own RMBS portfolio and acting as the external manager of the Company via a subsidiary.

-For the fiscal year ended December 31, 2022, our Manager has informed us that 29.1%, or approximately \$3.8 million, of the management fee paid by the Company to the Manager would have been allocable to named executive officer compensation based on the percentage of net revenues allocable to the asset management segment of its operations, as reported by the Manager in the notes to its financial statements included in its Form 10-K for the year ended December 31, 2022.
-Of this compensation, our Manager has informed us that approximately 42% was fixed and 58% was variable or incentive pay.
+For the fiscal year ended December 31, 2023, our Manager has informed us that 31.0%, or approximately \$4.3 million, of the management fee paid by the Company to the Manager would have been allocable to named executive officer compensation based on the percentage of net revenues allocable to the asset management segment of its operations, as reported by the Manager in the notes to its financial statements included in its Form 10-K for the year ended December 31, 2023.
+Of this compensation, our Manager has informed us that approximately 41% was fixed and 59% was variable or incentive pay.
 Our Manager has informed us that it and its affiliates do not use a specific formula to calculate the variable or incentive pay portion of our named executive officers' compensation.
 Additionally, our Manager has informed us that it and its affiliates do not explicitly set future variable or incentive compensation on the basis of the compensation the named executive officers earned in prior years.
-Generally, in determining each executive's variable or incentive pay, our Manager has the individual's position, his or her contribution to the Manager, and market practices.
-We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2022.
+Generally, in determining each executive's variable or incentive pay, our Manager, and market practices.
+We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2023.